Kody-J/SpaceX-Launch/README.md

   3) Create a more interactive UI to allow the user to select any launch which has a lunch video and pull up that video in with a new        browser window
   4) Add additional Styling to improve the UI and incease quality of the user experience

+Only thing to note was converting UTC to CDT/CST was a little tricky in regards to figuring out the best method to do so.